decentdao/fractal-docs/faq.md

 <details>
 <summary>Who is Fractal for?</summary>

 Fractal is for those who find existing DAO tools rigid and restrictive.
 These people know there’s rarely such thing as ‘one governance fits all’ so regularly just use a Safe{Wallet} multisig and Snapshot vote for now.
-They might have tip-toed around the idea of moving on-chain in a subDAO structure.... but fear getting locked-in to one provider or diverting their own engineers to tackle the probelm.
+They might have tip-toed around the idea of moving on-chain in a sub-Safe structure.... but fear getting locked-in to one provider or diverting their own engineers to tackle the probelm.

 Here, Fractal offers value across multiple DAO stakeholders:

-* **DAO Leaders and Founders** - Create your own on-chain subDAO hierarchies.
+* **DAO Leaders and Founders** - Create your own on-chain sub-Safe hierarchies.
 Establish the structure, permissions and governance unique to your DAO.
 Offer your contributors as much - or as little - decision making power on assets as you feel comfortable with.
 Ensure whatever structure you go for, that it's all transparent, scalable and on-chain to build community confidence.
-Never feel locked-in as at the end of the day, each subDAO is just a Safe{Wallet} multisig.
+Never feel locked-in as at the end of the day, each sub-Safe is just a Safe{Wallet} multisig.
 * **DAO Community Members**  - Track all DAO activities and asset movements.
 Engage on proposals based on permissions.
-Let contributor subDAOs action daily tasks whilst you review - and potentially freeze - activities that may go against your wishes
+Let contributor sub-Safes action daily tasks whilst you review - and potentially freeze - activities that may go against your wishes
 * **DAO Contributors** - Get clarity on what budgets and assets you've been allocated.
 Action your responsibilities with on-chain buy-in from the community.
 Speed up regular DAO tasks with a template builder that interoperates no-code with any smart contract on Ethereum to access all the benefits DeFi offers your organization.
 </details>